 Keep Your Dog By Your Side

-If you have a large dog, or even a small devoted dog, you know how important it can be to share space in your house with them.
-Especially within the kitchen, a loyal dog will likely want to stick by your side and may, in turn, get underfoot.
+If you have a large dog, or even a small devoted dog, you know how important it can be to share space in your home with them.
+Especially in the kitchen, a loyal dog will likely want to stick by your side and may, in turn, get underfoot.
 When designing your new kitchen, think about the measurements of walkways and how you’re going to move around the room while prepping, cooking and cleaning up.
-To show support for your canine companion, consider creating a space that will allow your dog to lounge near you without disrupting kitchen flow.
-Adding a deeper area under the island or a nook in the corner that can house a pet bed will allow your dog to remain close by while you prepare meals (and perhaps, to his delight, drop a morsel or two.)
+To show support for your canine companion, consider creating a space that will allow them to lounge near you without disrupting kitchen flow.
+Add a deeper area under the island or a nook in the corner that can house a pet bed.
+Your dog can remain close by while you prepare meals (and perhaps, to his delight, you’ll drop a morsel or two.)

 Photo credit l RLH Studio